thomasmendez/workflows/docs/s3_trunk_based_development.md

 ### pre_build Job

-Sample `pre_build` job template for creating variables and passing them to different jobs in the workflow
+Sample `pre_build` job template for creating variables and passing them to different jobs in the workflow.
+This will add `-dev-<branch-name>` to make the dev s3 bucket easily identifiable.
+Example `-dev-feature-name`

 ```yml
 jobs: